lvwuwei/YoutubeViews/README.md

 Once all the requirements are successfully installed, run

 python3 YoutubeViews.py

-Now give the Youtube URL, number of views you want and watchtime in seconds.
+*** and run must with tor browser how to install tor look with https://byy3.com Now give the Youtube URL, number of views you want and watchtime in seconds.
 Write in the Given Format only

 https://youtu.be/VT6cQhksHhw 5-400 [It like (youtube_link [space] number of views [dash] watchtime in seconds)]